Maps of toric varieties in Cox coordinates: Simple extensions of rings

-In practice, ideals maximally defining a subscheme are often the simpler ones, and they describe global properties of the scheme in question, whereas ideals freely defining a subscheme say more about local properties.
+In practice, ideals maximally defining a subscheme are often the simpler ones and describe global properties of the scheme, while ideals freely defining a subscheme say more about local properties.
 For instance in the example above we immediately see that $A$ is not a local complete intersection.